Essex Students protest the visit of Colonel Richard Kemp

-Thomas Morgan takes a look at the Student protests that took place on campus on the 19th October, against the visit of Colonel Richard Kemp for a Conservative society event.
+Rebel’s Head of Editorial Thomas Morgan takes a look at the Student protests on campus on the 19th of October against the visit of Colonel Richard Kemp for a Conservative society event.

-A member of staff at Essex has defended the event saying that “freedom of speech has been allowed on all sides”.
+A staff member at Essex has defended the event saying that “freedom of speech has been allowed on all sides”.

-Protestors staged a “walkout” after securing tickets to the event, however 22 students remained at the event where they were able to ask Mr Kemp questions at the end of his speech, and some politely challenged Mr Kemp on his views.
+Protestors staged a “walkout” after securing tickets to the event; however, 22 students remained at the event where they could ask Mr Kemp questions at the end of his speech, and some politely challenged Mr Kemp on his views.

 Colonel Richard Kemp’s response

-Rebel Media has asked Colonel Richard Kemp for a comment on the protests and the accusations against him, his statement reads as follows.
+Rebel Media has asked Colonel Richard Kemp to comment on the protests and the accusations against him.
+His statement reads as follows.